telcy/pusha-node/README.md

 ## Usage

-This library needs to be configured with your `API Key` which can be find [here](https://www.pusha.io/applications).
+This library needs to be configured with your `API Key` which can be found [here](https://www.pusha.io/applications).

 ```javascript
 const pusha = require('pusha')('YOUR_API_KEY');